matomo-org/developer-documentation/docs/3.x/plugins.md

 `./console tests:run PluginName`

 Do not forget to replace `PluginName` with your plugin name.
-Note: The plugin name is case sensitive.
+Note: The plugin name is case-sensitive.

 You can run a single test file as well by executing the following command:

 `./console tests:run Testname`

-The testname is case sensitive as well.
+The testname is case-sensitive as well.

 ### How to create a Controller